V1n1v131r4/OSCP-Buffer-Overflow/README.md

 By this point you may have already found the correct JMP ESP address.
 However, if you want to check, run `!mona find -s "\xff\xe4" -m dostackbufferoverflowgood.exe` directly on the identified vulnerable module.

 At this point you will have the base address of the stack or return address (EBP).
 We need to convert this address to little-endian format to use it in our code.
-We need to convert this address to little-endian format to use it in our code.
 Just invert the bytes to perform this conversion:

 ```
 0x080416BF  <->  "\xBF\x16\x04\x08"